pourmand1376/hugopapermod_english/content/posts/2023/How-To-Sync-Obsidian.md

 alias ob="sync_obsidian"
 alias o="sync_obsidian && exit"
 ```
-Make sure to replace `/storage/emulated/0/shared/obsidian-notes` with the location of your obsidian-notes folder.

 The `alias ob="sync_obsidian"` creates an alias `ob` for the function `sync_obsidian`, so that you can call the function by just typing `ob` in the terminal.
 The `alias o="sync_obsidian && exit"` creates an alias `o` for the function `sync_obsidian` and also exits the terminal after syncing.